hpwit/SID6581/README.md

 ```

-## Example to control the Player using GPIOs
+## 4 - Example to control the Player using GPIOs
 look at the example  SIDPlayerControl

-# Details of the other control commands (sid object)
+# Directly control the SID chip via register

 You have full control of the SID chip via the following commands

+## 1 - Set the registers

 ```
 void sidSetVolume( uint8_t chip,uint8_t vol); set the volume off a specific SID chip (start with 0)